FactorOfTheThird/py-todo-app-cli/README.md

 ## Adding commands and functionality

-At the moment, commands are stored in the `App` class:
+At the moment, commands are stored in the `App` class as a dictionary:

 ```py
 self.commands = {